Key California Insurance Case Law: Bad Faith, Coverage, and Appraisal

 Appraisers Are Advocates; the Umpire Is Neutral

 Lambertclarified a point of widespread confusion.
 Despite the statutory language referring to “competent and disinterested” appraisers, the court held that party appraisers function as advocates.
 The word “disinterested” does not mean the appraiser must be neutral — it means the appraiser should not have a personal financial interestin the outcome beyond the appraiser’s fee.
-A public adjuster serving as the policyholder’s appraiser is not disqualified simply because they advocate vigorously for the policyholder — that is exactly what the role requires.
+A Public Adjuster serving as the policyholder’s appraiser is not disqualified simply because they advocate vigorously for the policyholder — that is exactly what the role requires.

-Significance: Lambert is critical for public adjusters who serve as party appraisers.
+Significance: Lambert is critical for Public Adjusters who serve as party appraisers.
 Before Lambert, insurers sometimes argued that a policyholder’s appraiser was “biased” or “not disinterested” because the appraiser advocated strongly for the policyholder.
 Lambert rejected this argument.
 The appraiser is supposedto advocate.
 The neutrality requirement applies only to the umpire.
 This role clarity is essential: the policyholder’s appraiser fights for the policyholder’s number, the insurer’s appraiser fights for the insurer’s number, and the umpire decides where the truth lies.
 When everyone understands their role, the process works.
 When roles are confused — particularly when the umpire acts as an advocate rather than a neutral — the process breaks down.

 6. Bansal v.
 Nationwide Mutual Insurance Co.
 (N.D.
 Cal.
-2023) Case No. 23-cv-05527-LB
+2025) No. 3:23-cv-05527

 Holding:An insurer that participates in the appraisal process and pays the resulting award is not liable for bad faith — even if its initial estimate was far below the appraised value.

 Facts:A refrigerator line leak damaged the Bansals’ home.
 Nationwide sent an out-of-state adjuster from Iowa (not California-licensed) who estimated approximately $11,000 in damages.
-The Bansals retained a public adjuster, and their contractor estimated approximately $140,000.
+The Bansals retained a Public Adjuster, and their contractor estimated approximately $140,000.
 When the parties could not agree, the dispute went to appraisal.
 The appraisal panel awarded approximately $68,000, and Nationwide paid the award.
 The Bansals then sued for bad faith, arguing that Nationwide’s initial lowball estimate and delay constituted unreasonable conduct.

 The Court’s Reasoning:The federal district court granted summary judgment for Nationwide on all counts.
 The court held that because Nationwide participated in the appraisal process and paid the resulting award, no benefits were “unreasonably withheld.”
 The initial disagreement over the amount of loss was precisely the type of dispute the appraisal clause was designed to resolve.
 The court also rejected the bad faith claim on ALE and food costs because the Bansals had not submitted the required documentation (receipts for additional living expenses) as required by the policy’s duties after loss provisions.